28th OCTOBER 2021

 Barcelona Health Hub is a non profit association on a mission to promote innovation in digital health and facilitate its transfer to the sector, connecting all the different actors from the health and innovation ecosystem: startups, corporations, health organizations, investors, etc Ideally locally in Barcelona, a reference place when it comes to technology and healthcare, Barcelona Health Hub wants to become a global digital health reference.
 BHH positioned itself as an international hub from day 1 and has been creating partnerships with relevant entities across the world.

 #BHHSummit is the annual event of Barcelona Health Hub bringing together forward thinking innovators from across the world.
 A unique opportunity to discuss relevant and timely topics, showcase technological solutions and create synergies between the different actors through powerful networking.

-This year, the conference will be hybrid: it will take place in Sant Pau Art Nouveau Site, the biggest modernist centre in Europe, where BHH is located and it will also be accessible online.
+In 2021, the conference was hybrid: it took place in Sant Pau Art Nouveau Site, the biggest modernist centre in Europe, where BHH is located and it was also accessible online.

-We will look at the whole spectrum of the patient journey, from prevention, to symptoms and disease management as well as the interactions with the different players of the systems: family, care team, peers etc. Other topics that will be addressed during the Summit are Liquid Hospital: how the care is changing within the hospital setting and Data Economy: collecting quality data and making sense of them.
+We looked at the whole spectrum of the patient journey, from prevention, to symptoms and disease management as well as the interactions with the different players of the systems: family, care team, peers etc. Other topics that were addressed during the Summit were Liquid Hospital: how the care is changing within the hospital setting and Data Economy: collecting quality data and making sense of them.